How we Become Empty and Ready to be Filled with all the Wrong things-

 Sigh.

 So, one day when this child was way past old enough to know better she decided it would be fun to break every rule I had ever made.
 Like literally.
+In an hour’s time.
 Then she preceded to blow off every warning I gave her and did the exact opposite of what I asked her to do.
 My patience, which is not unlimited, even on the best of days, held up pretty well until late afternoon.
 I finally broke down and yelled at her.
 I told her in no uncertain terms I was done.

 The consequences train was coming to town.